Can a Cat Be Trained to Come When Called?

 They Don't Know What You Are Asking For

 Make sure that you take enough time to teach your cat their name and to come when called.
-If your cat doesn't fully understand what you are asking, it's going to be frustrating for you as well as for them.
+If your cat doesn't respond or fully understand what you are asking, it's going to be frustrating for you as well as for them.

 If you are struggling to teach your cat their name, feel free to schedule a 1o1 coaching session with one of our cat trainers.